Enclavely/tailor-advanced/readme.md

-# Advanced features for the [Tailor page builder](http://www.gettailor.com/) for WordPress
+# Advanced features extension for the [Tailor frontend page builder](http://www.gettailor.com/)

-A collection of advanced features for the Tailor page builder.
+This is the official GitHub repository for the Tailor Advanced Features extension plugin, which introduces new elements and features.

 ## Elements

-The following elements are added by this extension:

-- Restricted content
-- Image

 The following elements are added by this extension: